View our 'what we do with your personal data when you...' infographic for a basic overview of the below information.

 We need to know the details of your complaint so we can investigate it and fulfil our regulatory function.

-We will use your personal information to investigate your complaint and check on our level of service by inviting you to complete a customer satisfaction survey.
+We will use your personal information to investigate your complaint, and may also check on our level of service by inviting you to complete a customer satisfaction survey.
 We compile and publish statistics showing information like the number of complaints we receive, but not in a form that identifies anyone.

 No third parties have access to your personal information unless the law allows them to do so.
 However, if you have made a complaint about an organisation, we usually have to disclose your identity to them.
 This is so we can clearly explain to them what you think has gone wrong and if necessary advise them how to put it right.
 This also means we may receive information about you from them.